-Fatima AlBanawi is an internationally acclaimed actress and storyteller from Saudi Arabia.
-She is a creative writer, performance artist, and director.
+Fatima AlBanawi is an internationally acclaimed actress, filmmaker, and writer from Saudi Arabia.
 This multi-hyphenate creative who aspires to deepen the conversation between social impact and the arts is the founder of The Other Story Project - Jeddah city’s public space mover and shaker since 2015.
 The project has collected almost 5000 real life stories from strangers and packaged many into art productions, such as the short film "A Blink of an Eye".
-From the first touring Biennale in the world inaugurated in Buenos Aires, to Palais de Tokyo in Paris, AlBanawi travels locally and internationally to perform human stories.
-Though a challenging endeavor in a private society, she believes in the power of storytelling to channel vulnerable and intimate conversations, making the Ministry of Foreign Affairs in Paris call her the (Sophie Calle of Saudi Arabia) after the great reception of her performance "Amours Saoudiennes”.
+From the first touring Biennale in the world, inaugurated in Buenos Aires, to Palais de Tokyo in Paris, AlBanawi travels locally and internationally to perform human stories.
+Though a challenging endeavor in a private society, she believes in the power of storytelling to channel vulnerable and intimate conversations, making the Ministry of Foreign Affairs in Paris call her the (Sophie Calle of Saudi Arabia) upon the warm reception of her performance "Amours Saoudiennes" in 2018.
+That year too, she was selected as a Next Generation Leader by Time Magazine for her unique storytelling ventures.

 Her role as a juror in film festivals in addition to the aforementioned come to inform her screenwriting practice and infuse her films with intimacy and originality.
 In 2020, AlBanawi's first feature film screenplay "Basma" was selected as one of twelve to be developed by Torino Film Lab in affiliation with the Red Sea Film Festival.
-More so, she wrote and directed "Until We See Light," part of the Omnibus Feature Film entitled "Becoming" that was supported by the festival itself.
-And with the postponement of several cinematic events that year, AlBanawi hoped to contribute a case study for filmmakers during the Covid-19 global pandemic when she co-wrote, co-directed and starred in Al-Shak Series (Shahid.net Original), which she shot fully from home during the lockdown.
+More so, she wrote and directed her first short film Until We See Light in 2020.
+The short is part of the Omnibus Feature Film "Becoming" that was made in collaboration with RSFF.
+And with the postponement of several cinematic events that year, AlBanawi hoped to contribute a case study for filmmakers during the Covid-19 global pandemic when she co-wrote, co-directed and starred in Al-Shak Series (her second Shahid Original), which she shot fully from home during the lockdown.

 Today's leading actress opens the doors to her studio "Alf Wad" [Meaning: A Thousand Valley], as an acting coach, making it a hub to build and foster the actors and film community in her country.
-She has been trained in the Undesirable Elements Theatre Method by Ping Chong & Company, in addition to Improv by both, Improv Playhouse of San Francisco and Lebanese award winner director, Lucien Bourjeily, and in acting methods by both Luke Lehner Studios and member of the Actor's Studio in LA, Gerald James.
+She has been trained in the Undesirable Elements Theatre Method by Ping Chong & Company, in addition to Improv by both, Improv Playhouse of San Francisco and Lebanese award winner director, Lucien Bourjeily, and in Acting Methods by both Luke Lehner Studios and member of the Actor's Studio in LA, Gerald James.

-The multi-hyphenate creative has been featured for her acting and storytelling work, and now for her directing and writing endeavors, in many media outlets, including headlines in the Financial Times, The Reporter, Variety, France 24, and from American and Italian, to Egyptian and Saudi channels.
-In 2018, she was selected as a Next Generation Leader by Time Magazine for her unique storytelling ventures.
+AlBanawi has been featured for her acting and storytelling work, and more recently for her directing and writing endeavors, in many media outlets, including headlines in the Financial Times, The Reporter, Variety, France 24, and from American and Italian, to Egyptian and Saudi channels.